 Submissions are public documents and Council must consider all submissions received during the exhibition period for the amendment.
 This occurred at the Planning Services Committee meeting on 14 December 2020.

 At the meeting, the Committee resolved to refer submissions 1 – 3 to an Independent Planning Panel.
 The report and committee decision can be found on the Council Meetings and Minutes page.

 The Mornington Peninsula Shire formally sought the appointment of an Independent Planning Panel on 22 December 2020.
 Information on the Independent Planning Panel processes.

-Following the Panel Hearing, the panel’s report and recommendations will be considered by Council.
-Council will then make a decision on whether to abandon or adopt the amendment.
-If Council adopts the amendment, then the amendment is submitted to the Minister for Planning for consideration and a decision.
+If Council adopts the amendment, with or without changes, the amendment is then submitted to the Minister for Planning for consideration and decision.